Rohingya are being left to die at sea. Who cares?

 Sadly, recent events have exposed the hollowness of those commitments.
 Ahead of another sailing season when refugees will once again take their chance to cross the sea in search of safety, South and Southeast Asia's leaders must make a collective decision to choose lives over politics.

 Since January at least 2000 refugees have been stranded on boats in the Andaman Sea and the Bay of Bengal.
 The vast majority are Rohingya have fled the uncertain future and day-to-day drudgery of the refugee camps in Bangladesh.

 Kamal* (15) lives with his brother, Abdul* (12) and his grandmother in Cox’s Bazar, Bangladesh

-With many Rohingya still traumatized by the brutal violence carried out by the Myanmar military in 2017, forcing more than 700,000 across the border into Bangladesh, many now relate horrific experiences at sea.
+With many Rohingya still traumatized by the brutal violence they faced in 2017, forcing more than 700,000 across the border into Bangladesh, many now relate horrific experiences at sea.
 Famished, beaten, many are simply killed by the people smugglers who exploit them.
 At least 140 people are thought to have died since January.